 18. Pay Telephone Operators.
 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to pay telephone operators.
-The closest applicable definition under SBA rules is for telephone communications companies other than radiotelephone (wireless) companies.78 According to the most recent Trends in Telephone Service data, 615 carriers reported that they were engaged in the provision of pay telephone services.79 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of pay telephone operators that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 615 small entity pay telephone operators that may be affected by the proposed rules, if adopted.
+The closest applicable definition under SBA rules is for telephone communications companies other than radiotelephone (wireless) companies.
+79 According to the most recent Trends in Telephone Service data, 615 carriers reported that they were engaged in the provision of pay telephone services.80 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of pay telephone operators that would qualify as small business concerns under the SBA's definition.
+Consequently, we estimate that there are less than 615 small entity pay telephone operators that may be affected by the proposed rules, herein adopted.

 19. Resellers (including debit card providers).
 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to resellers.
-The closest applicable SBA definition for a reseller is a telephone communications company other than radiotelephone (wireless) companies.80 According to the most recent Trends in Telephone Service data, 388 toll and 54 local entities reported that they were engaged in the resale of telephone service.81 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of resellers that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 388 small toll entity resellers and 54 small local entity resellers that may be affected by the proposed rules, if adopted.
+The closest applicable SBA definition for a reseller is a telephone communications company other than radiotelephone (wireless) companies.81 According to the most recent Trends in Telephone Service data, 388 toll and 54 local entities reported that they were engaged in the resale of telephone service.82 We do not have data specifying the number of these carriers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with

-20. Toll-Free 800 and 800-Like Service Subscribers.82 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to 800 and 800-like service ("toll free") subscribers.
-The most reliable source of information regarding the number of these service subscribers appears to be data the Commission collects on the 800, 888, and 877 numbers in use.83 According to our most recent data, at the end of January 1999, the number of 800 numbers assigned was 7,692,955; the number of 888 numbers that had been assigned was 7,706,393; and the number of 877 numbers assigned was 1,946,538.
+20. Toll-Free 800 and 800-Like Service Subscribers.83 Neither the Commission nor the SBA has developed a definition of small entities specifically applicable to 800 and 800-like service ("toll free") subscribers.
+The most reliable source of information regarding the number of these service subscribers appears to be data the Commission collects on the 800, 888, and 877 numbers in use.84 According to our most recent data, at the end of January 1999, the number of 800 numbers assigned was 7,692,955; the number of 888 numbers that had been assigned was 7,706,393; and the number of 877 numbers assigned was 1,946,538.
 We do not have data specifying the number of these subscribers that are not independently owned and operated or have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of toll free subscribers that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 7,692,955 small entity 800 subscribers, fewer than 7,706,393 small entity 888 subscribers, and fewer than 1,946,538 small entity have more than 1,500 employees, and thus are unable at this time to estimate with greater precision the number of CAPs that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that there are fewer than 212 small entity CAPs and 10 other LECs that may be affected by the proposed rules, if adopted.
+Consequently, we estimate that there are fewer than 7,692,955 small entity 800 subscribers, less than 7,706,393 small entity 888 subscribers, and fewer than 1,946,538 small entity 877 subscribers may be affected by the proposed rules, herein adopted.